 Zeinab Mohammadi

-During my first Master's in Electrical Engineering, I continued my education in communication and wireless systems.
+During my first Master's in Electrical Engineering, I focused on communication and wireless systems.
 My research was related to Multicarrier and MIMO (multiple-input and multiple-output) systems which refers to optimizing a telecommunication system using two different data encoding methods.
-Afterwards, I collaborated on a research project in optical communication at the University of Rome and Northumbria University at Newcastle
+Afterward, I collaborated on a research project in optical communication at the University of Rome and Northumbria University at Newcastle

 Outside of work, I can be found traveling, painting and playing badminton.